 Audit your energy use

-- Demonstrate energy auditing experience within your specific sector or industry
+- demonstrate energy auditing experience within your specific sector or industry

-- Provide details of their relevant expertise with appropriate qualifications and/or industry accreditation
+- provide details of their relevant expertise with appropriate qualifications and/or industry accreditation

-- Produce references, testimonials, and relevant case studies
+- produce references, testimonials, and relevant case studies

-- Be capable of delivering energy audits to industry best practice standards (AS3598:2014).
+- deliver energy audits to industry best practice standards (AS3598:2014)